Degrees and Certifications:

 Mexican-American and Latino Studies Course

-Welcome to Latino Mexican American Studies.
-This short presentation discusses the class, expectations contacts, and my biography.
+Welcome to Mexican American and Latino Studies.
+This short presentation discusses the class, expectations, and contacts.

 The State Board of Education created the new Mexican-American Studies course for Texas.
 These are the Essential Knowledge and Skills.
 Plano ISD will expand the course to include Latinos from countries other than Mexico including Cuba, Puerto Rico, El Salvador, Honduras, Panama, Venezuela, and others.

 AP World History: Modern is an introductory college-level modern world history survey course.
 Students cultivate their understanding of world history from c.
 1200 CE to the present through analyzing historical sources and learning to make connections and craft historical arguments as they explore concepts like humans and the environment, cultural developments and interactions, governance, economic systems, social interactions and organization, and technology and innovation.
 The course will begin with an overview of enduring traditions, social conventions, and customs which arose with the first human societies and early river valley civilizations and end in the contemporary age.
 Students may opt to sit for a May exam to earn potential college credit.